vadim-vic/Symbolic-regression/README.md

 y = w(1)*x;
 </code></pre>
 See more examples in this folder, and note the main rules:
-    <ul><li> no matter what shape x has, scalar, vector or matrix, y must be of the same shape.
+    <ul><li> no matter what shape x has, scalar, vector, or matrix, y must be of the same shape.
         </li><li> use parameter vector <code>w</code> as a set of scalars say, <code>w(1), ..., w(k)</code>.
 See the example above.
         </li><li> function names are <code>"function[number of arguments][a|l]_.m"</code>, where
             <ul><li> <code>a</code> for the affine transformation of the argument, <code>say y = sqrt(w(2)* x + w(1));</code>